shelleyolivia/learn-tutorials/network-documentation/thegraph/tutorials/explore-an-existing-subgraph.md

   }
 ```

-Finally, you generate the chart and export it.
+Finally, you can generate the chart and export it.
 When the app is still fetching data, it shows `Loading...`.
 After `state.loading` becoming `false`, show the fresh pie chart.

 ```javascript
   chart() {
     if (this.state.loading) {